Rum-Project/Ruum-FE/README.md

 ## Abstract

 Rüm is here to connect Room owners with Musicians looking for practice space!

-TBD...
+As a musician it can be hard to find a place to practice that won't upset your neighbors and Rüm can help you find places to practice!
+Simply enter in the date, amenities, and any instruments you want to have on site to see all the available bookings.
+To instantly book a room click the "BOOK NOW" button or click the "SEE DETAILS" button to learn more about the practice space!
+A user can also view all their past bookings or cancel upcoming bookings as well in the "Bookings" tab in the navigation bar.

 ## Tech Used